What if hormones aren’t fuel for the fire after all?

 This study offers new insight into alternative treatment options for postmenopausal breast cancer patients using hormone therapy.
 If you are facing difficult treatment decisions, be sure to find a clinician who is up to speed on the latest scientific information, open to alternatives and ready to evaluate your specific history and needs in order to advise you on the best options.

-July, 2014 Press release on publication of research supported by Parsemus Foundation.
+July, 2014 Press release on publication of research supported by the Parsemus Foundation.

 For a comprehensive review of research on the Women’s Health Initiative dataset, see posting by Marcia Stefanick of Stanford University.